-- if you feel bullied, threatened or inappropriate language or content is used you must tell an adult
+-if you feel bullied, threatened or inappropriate language is used, you must tell an adult.

-- never tell anyone your passwords and change them regularly, always look for the lock icon;
+– never tell anyone your passwords and change them regularly, always look for the lock icon;

-– never share photos of yourself with them
+– never share photos or videos of yourself.

 Enjoy being a responsible online citizen!